Surya742/Intellectify/README.md

 - Select `Intellectify: Summarize`.
 - Summary will be get printed above the selected area.

+### Language Translation
+- Select the portion of the file (or whole file) which you want to translate.
+- Select `Intellectify: Convert code`.
+- Traslation will be get printed above the selected area.

 ## Requirements

 Open AI API Key - visit the [website](https://openai.com/api/) to get one.